-The Brazosport area includes the cities of Clute, Freeport, Lake Jackson, Richwood and Surfside Beach.
+The Brazosport area, in southern Brazoria County, Texas, includes the cities of Clute, Freeport, Lake Jackson, Richwood and Surfside Beach.
 It is located on the Texas Gulf Coast, a short freeway drive south of Houston.
 This area is known for its natural beauty and rich history.
 It offers a varied assortment of beaches, fishing areas, golf courses, arts venues, museums, shopping, hotels and fine restaurants, as well as churches and schools.

 The Center for the Arts and Sciences is located on College Boulevard and is home to the Brazosport Fine Arts Council, Brazosport Art League, Center Stages, Brazosport Museum of Natural Science and Brazosport Nature Center and Planetarium.
 Community concerts, museums and historical sites are within a short distance of the city.
 Sea Center Texas is a marine aquarium, fish hatchery and nature center operated by Texas Parks and Wildlife Department.